GenerateNU/3stones/docs/Contributing.md

 # Backend setup

-1. Create a `.env.dev` file for you to store your configuration and environment secrets.
-Run `cp .env.template .env.dev`.
+1. Let's first create a `.env.dev` file for you to store your configuration and environment secrets.
+Run `cp 3stones/config/.env.template 3stones/config/.env.dev`.

 2. Rather than worry about locally installing PostgreSQL, we'll use Supabase for provisoning our database instead.
 Log in to your Supabase account.